[LUM#14] Green Bills

 A stepping stone to what?

-Over the past five years or so, awareness of climate risk issues has grown within the financial sector.
-At the same time, citizens and climate stakeholders have grown frustrated with international and national public policies deemed unambitious or too slow.
-Investment banks have thus emerged as actors capable of influencing the reallocation of large volumes of savings, while retail banks are a primary source of investment in green projects.
+Over the past five years or so, awareness of climate risk has been growing within the financial sector.
+At the same time, citizens and climate stakeholders have grown increasingly frustrated with international and national public policies, which they view as lacking ambition or moving too slowly.
+Investment banks have thus emerged as key players capable of influencing the reallocation of large volumes of savings, while retail banks are a primary source of investment in green projects.

 But what incentive do banks have to invest in green initiatives?

-Let’s set aside the branding efforts, which obviously exist.
+Let’s set aside the branding efforts—which obviously exist.
 Investing in green assets allows for portfolio diversification.
-The inertia of the climate crisis is such that by the time its first effects appear on banks’ balance sheets, it will already be too late to protect against them.
+The climate crisis is so slow-moving that by the time its first effects appear on banks’ balance sheets, it will already be too late to protect against them.
 Insurance companies were the first to realize this and to assert that a world 4°C warmer is uninsurable.
 The financial sector is no exception: which investment sectors hold the future?
 Investors are, in principle, fairly indifferent to whether they’re investing in yogurt containers or nuclear power plants.
-If the markets anticipate a risk, investors cannot ignore it and will react very quickly, even if their investment horizon is reputed to be short.
+If the markets anticipate a risk, investors cannot ignore it and will react very quickly—even if their investment horizon is reputed to be short.

 What types of risk are we talking about?

-First, physical risks are the actual events to which institutions may be exposed (rising sea levels, extreme weather events).
-Next, transition risks are linked to public policies and regulations aimed at curbing climate change, which could lead to the depreciation of assets held by banks.
-Imagine this: you have Total in your portfolio, and suddenly they’re banned from exploring certain parts of the world.
-Total’s value drops by half, and your portfolio crashes.
-A transition that’s too rapid can therefore lead to financial instability, or even an economic crisis.
+First, physical risks are the actual events to which institutions may be exposed (rising water levels, extreme weather events).
+Next, transition risks are linked to public policies and regulations aimed at curbing climate change, which could lead to a decline in the value of the assets held by banks.
+Imagine this: you have Total in your portfolio, and suddenly they’re banned from exploring certain areas of the world.
+Total’s value is cut in half, and your portfolio plummets.
+A transition that’s too rapid can therefore lead to financial instability—or even an economic crisis.

-So, in practical terms, how can the financial sector take action to support climate action?
+So, in practical terms, how can the financial sector take action to combat climate change?

-There is already a range of financial products (stocks or bonds) that have a positive impact on the climate, and of course many activities that should benefit from credit facilities: resilient agriculture, building insulation, carbon-free transportation… But the main challenge is identifying climate-friendly activities through taxonomy and labeling, while also enabling the assessment of the future economic viability of the activities in question.
+There is already a range of financial products (stocks and bonds) that have a positive impact on the climate, and of course many activities that should benefit from credit facilities: resilient agriculture, building insulation, carbon-free transportation… But the main challenge is identifying climate-beneficial activities through a taxonomy and labeling system, while also making it possible to assess the future economic viability of the activities in question.
 These are two immense tasks.

 And are the financial markets following suit?

-There is a vast amount of capital available for the transition, yet for reasons of return on investment, it continues to finance the carbon-intensive economy.
-However, environmental and social considerations are raising awareness among a significant segment of investors, whether in anticipation of regulations or out of conviction.
-Central banks also appear to be playing an increasingly important, though still uncertain, role in climate action through regulation and their influence on the banking sector.
+There is a vast amount of savings available for the transition, yet—for reasons of return—these funds are still financing the carbon-based economy.
+However, non-financial environmental and social considerations are raising awareness among a significant segment of investors, whether in anticipation of regulations or out of conviction.
+Central banks also appear to be playing an increasingly important—though still uncertain—role in climate action through regulation and their influence on the banking sector.

 How do we determine whether an asset is green or not?
 It’s easy to engage in greenwashing…